How these Photochromic Paints work

 As with any normal paint, surfaces should be clean, grease free and must not have a flaking or powdery nature or damp problems from below the surface.

-Lightly sand plastic surfaces with a fine grit sandpaper prior to applying the paint.
+Lightly sand plastic and resin surfaces with a fine grit sandpaper prior to applying the paint.

 Keep out of reach of children